November 11. Today's Birthdays

 NUR-SULTAN.
 KAZINFORM - Today's Birthdays is the one-stop shop where you can learn about prominent Kazakhstani people who were born on the 11th of November.

-Salima Kunanbayeva (1943) – rector of the Kazakh Ablai khan State University of International Relations and World Languages.
+Salima Kunanbayeva (born in 1943) – rector of the Kazakh Ablai khan State University of International Relations and World Languages.

-The Almaty region native graduated from the Almaty Pedagogical Institute of Foreign Languages, postgraduate studies at the same university.
+Born in Almaty region, she graduated from the Almaty Pedagogical Institute of Foreign Languages as well as completed the postgraduate course at the same university.

 Ural Mukhamedzhanov (1948-2013) – a prominent statesman and political figure of Kazakhstan.